 Ruby also belongs to the corundum family and is in fact the name for red sapphire, derived from the Latin ‘ruber’.
-Again composed of aluminium oxide, ruby’s stunning red colour is due to the presence of chromium.
+Composed of aluminium oxide, ruby’s stunning red colour is due to the presence of chromium.

 Ruby’s crimson shades have led to associations with passion, blood and fire; the ancient Hindus described the glowing hue of the ruby as an inextinguishable fire that burned within the stone.
 Another belief was that the lucky owner of a fine ruby was assured of a life lived in peace and prosperity.

-Emeralds belongs to the beryl family.
-Beryl is found in several colours - the pale blue aquamarine is a popular variety but emerald is by far the most valuable.
+Emeralds belong to the beryl family.
+Beryl is found in several colours - the pale blue aquamarine is a popular variety, but emerald is by far the most valuable.
 The green colour is due to the presence of chromium in the beryl crystal.
 Due to their brittle nature emeralds tend to be cut in an octagon shape, which has come to be known as the emerald-cut.

-Tanzanite is the newest gemstone to be found; deposits were discovered in 1967 near the foot of Mount Kiliminjaro in Tanzania.
+Tanzanite is the newest gemstone to have been discovered; deposits were found in 1967 near the foot of Mount Kiliminjaro in Tanzania.
 This remains to date the only place in the world where this rare gemstone can be found.

-Tanzanite comes from the Zoisite family and has a velvety blue colour with a hint of violet.
+Tanzanite is part of the Zoisite family and has a velvety blue colour with a hint of violet.
 Unlike other gemstones Tanzanite has its own colour grading system, developed and regulated by the Tanzanite Foundation.
 This gem scores six on Moh’s scale of hardness which means tanzanite jewellery needs to be worn with care.